Meaning Of The Word Awen

 So much is to be gleaned from this work, like the journey through the ancient forest that is Druidry, the wisdom to be found is never-ending.
 Taliesin encounters each initiation through the actions of Ceridwen, who is a catalyst throughout.

-The three receptacles of cauldron, womb and leather bag represent a series of initiations as Bard, Ovate, and Druid.
-The drink from the cauldron opens the mind of the bard to the gift of Awen, the sojourn in the womb of the Goddess gives the Ovate wisdom to understand it, the ordeal of being cast into the sea in the leather bag enables the Druid to conquer the ultimate fear.
+The three receptacles of a cauldron, womb and leather bag represent a series of initiations as Bard, Ovate, and Druid.
+The drink from the cauldron opens the mind of the bard to the gift of Awen, the sojourn in the womb of the Goddess gives the Ovate wisdom to understand it, and the ordeal of being cast into the sea in the leather bag enables the Druid to conquer the ultimate fear.
 The fear of death.